JannisConen/vickiisummaries/README.md

 # What is left to do:
 1. fetching news is now done from using .json exports in the system from what Jai sent me -> connect this to Vickii API
 2. store the "most-interesting" ranked news in a database and query it when assigning news to a portfolio to avoid having to reevaluate all news for every portfolio
-3. optimize prompt
+3. optimize prompt potentially
+4. I added the 'eod_ticker' property to the portfolio, this was not included in the portfolio export Alex sent me, this is something to be considered

-# What to consider:
+# What to explore:
 Possibly let GPT also assign an "interest_score" to each news to maybe be able to skip news to high rated stocks in the portfolio if they are very uninteresting.
 If there was a super high rated news that could have the same impact as a super high relative/absolute change and then be moved up in the stock-importance ranking to also be included, even if it is a small position and did not result in a big stock price movement.

 **Link to initial planning graphic: https://www.tldraw.com/r/icxXonJcM0mBvRtescQSU?v=224,-451,3606,1914&p=page**